arbor-sim/arbor/doc/install.rst

     =========== ============================================
     Tool        Notes
     =========== ============================================
-    Git         To check out the code, min version 2.0.
+    Git         To check out the code, minimum version 2.0.
-    CMake       To set up the build, min version 3.0. compiler    A C++11 compiler.
+    CMake       To set up the build, minimum version 3.8 (3.9 for MPI). compiler    A C++14 compiler.
 See `compilers <compilers_>`_.
     =========== ============================================

 .. _compilers: